CheckMatte2/Project-Overhaul/README.md

  * Option of using hashcat and or John the Ripper
  * Add other wireless features(NMAP, etc)
  * Add a start menu so user can select what they would like to do
+ * Add an install file to install all tools.
  * Be able to crack WPA3 hashes